infocyph/Toolset/Sqlite/README.md

 # See how a query will run
 sqlitex --db app.db explain --sql "SELECT * FROM users WHERE email = 'x@y.com';"

-# Tune for dev
+# Tune for dev, with lock handling enabled
-sqlitex --db app.db tune --profile dev
+sqlitex --db app.db --use-lock tune --profile dev

 # Dry-run a dangerous update to see the SQL only
 sqlitex --db app.db --dry-run update \